we-ready/notebook/English/junior.1.md

 I am a middle-school student.
 My name is Wei Fang.
 I study every day.
 There are twenty boys and twenty-three girls in my class.
 I come to school at seven thirty.
-We study Chinese, maths, English and other lessons.
-We like maths.
+We study Chinese, math, English and other lessons.
+We like math.
 We like English, too.
 Some of us are good at it.
 We work hard.
 We study for the people.